gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It reached for the plate in the door.

 "Wait."
-Maddy put her hand on its arm.
+Maddy put her paw on its arm.
 "Thank you.
 For everything."